murrant/timeseries-php/docs/tasks.md

     - Add support for Prometheus' remote write API
     - Implement more query types

+[ ] 13.
+Implement a retry mechanism
+    - limit and backoff
+    - persist to cache (requires serializable jobs) for playback when online again

 ## Configuration and Usability
 [ ] 14.
 Enhance configuration system
     - Implement environment variable support for configuration